-My name is Jacqui Szlachetko and I have been a practising counsellor in Ealing for the past 6 years both privately and for the NHS.
+My name is Jacqui Szlachetko and I have been a practising counsellor in Ealing for the past 7 years both privately and for the NHS.
 I am committed to providing counselling and psychotherapy in a safe, confidential and non-judgemental environment.
-I am an approved provider for AXA Health.
+I am an approved provider for BUPA, Aviva and AXA Health.

 I am experienced in helping clients who have experienced difficulties with :